regularcoder/regularcoder/about.md

   Hey there!
 </p>

-I work as a .net developer for an IT company.
+I'm a software developer who likes to read and sometimes write.

 Thanks for reading!